Restore Your Teeth to Full Beauty and Strength in Newton Centre, MA

 Sometimes it is not possible to save a tooth, and extraction is the best option to maintain your oral health.
 If you need to have a tooth extracted, it is important to replace the tooth as soon as possible.
 When a tooth is missing, it can cause other problems such as misalignment as other teeth shift to fill the empty space, and lack of proper bite function.
 At Ultimate Aesthetics, our team is dedicated to maintaining your overall oral health, and we can help you find the right solution for replacing a missing tooth.

 What are Dental Implants?

-Dental implants are a great way to replace missing teeth with fixed solutions.
-Dental implants have a 95%-98% success rate.
-Implants create a permanent anchor for your restoration, from a single crown to partial or full dentures, to keep it in place and stimulate your jaw bone for long-term oral health benefits.
+Dental implants are a great way to replace missing teeth that is permanent and highly effective with a 95%-98% success rate.
+Implants create a permanent anchor for your restoration, from a single crown to bridges, to fill the space and stimulate your jaw bone for long-term oral health benefits.

 What to Expect When Getting Dental Implants

 When receiving dental implants, you will need multiple visits.
 With the first appointment being a consultation to see if you qualify for the treatment.
 At the first visit, we examine the health of your gums and all the surrounding teeth to determine how many implants will be needed, and if you will need any other procedures before placement.
 We will check the density of your jaw bone to make sure it is strong enough to hold the implant.
 If not, we may recommend other treatment such as bone grafting before any implants are placed to ensure treatment success.